 Strain and transfer them to a bowl once they're done and quickly stir in a few pats of butter before seasoning liberally with your best salt.
 Or, for an Italian twist, cube pancetta and fry it up until crispy before adding your boiled peas to the same pan.
 Drain a bit of the oil off before the peas go in, if it looks like too much — but also don't be stingy here.
 That salty fat gives flavour and mouthfeel, so embrace it.

 Snatch up sugar snap peas too before they're gone.
 You may find they're a little less work with their edible shells.
 Simply nip off the stem with a paring knife and pull off their stringy seam.
 Offer them raw with a bowl of hummus, or throw them right on the grill since you're probably outside grilling already, aren't you?
 Give them time to soften and char, but don't overcook them.
 You want them tender-crisp.
 Serve them with a splash of your best olive oil and a generous sprinkling of — you guessed it — salt.

 Lettuce, let us grill you

 While we're on the subject of grilling vegetables, let's look at why you should be doing it with July's lettuce harvest too.
-It tends to bolt and turn a little bitter next month, so this is when you should be grabbing it.
+It tends to turn slightly more bitter next month, so if you're able to source freshly harvested lettuce, this is when you should be grabbing it.
 A quick sear on the grill coaxes out even more of lettuce's natural sweetness.
 Keeping it whole, wash the dirt from between the leaves, don't worry about drying, and coat its surface with regular olive oil — not your best stuff, save that for finishing.

-Keep your eye out for smaller heads of lettuce too and turn them into a crisp, fresh shell for taco-style fillings.
-Try ground chicken sauteed with mushrooms and hoisin sauce, or this shrimp filling we like.
-No utensils required!
+Keep your eye out for smaller heads of lettuce too and turn them into crisp, fresh shells for fillings like ground chicken sauteed with mushrooms and hoisin sauce, or this shrimp filling.